List of Hellblazer characters: The Family Man

 A serial killer specializing in the killing of families, taking a souvenir which he then sells via a fence.
 The Family Man was a former policeman who, as a child, killed both his parents in their sleep.
 When Constantine attempted to catch him, the Family Man retaliated by killing Constantine's father.
 He and Constantine fought afterwards, where in the end Constantine killed him with a Webley revolver (later retconned as a .357 Magnum in RSVP).

-After being shot dead by John Constantine, he is noted as missing in The Sandman story arc The Doll's House, where he was to have been the guest of honour at a serial killer's convention.
+After being shot dead by John Constantine, he is noted as missing in The Sandman story arc The Doll's House where he was to have been the guest of honor at a serial killer's convention leading to the Corinthian to be invited as a substitute.